AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 Indeed it does!

-Firstly, it says "nx is the number of times the object x occurs in s" (pg.
+Firstly, it says "`nx` is the number of times the object `x` occurs in `s`" (pg.
 8).
 That seems to support my initial reading, assuming the notation is consistent.
-It even says "ni is the multiplicity of si" (pg.
+It even says "`ni` is the multiplicity of `si`" (pg.
 14) indicating that the author did not learn what "multiplicity" means in between writing the that paper and this one.

 The original BDM paper gives a nice example which I'll reproduce here.
 Let's say we're applying BDM to the string
 ```